aplteam/Tatin/docs/Server-TipsAndTricks.md

 `Registry`

-Contains all code that is shared between a Tatin client and a Tatin server.
+Contains all code that is shared by a Tatin client and a Tatin server.

 #### Other stuff